-While most have seen the stunning images of many Silicon Valley tech companies, we thought we'd peek into the amazing spaces in the nation's other vibrant tech hubs of Austin, Boston, Chicago, Colorado, Los Angeles, NYC and Seattle.
-Here are five of our favorite spots from each city to give you a taste.
+While most have seen the stunning images of many Silicon Valley tech companies, we thought we’d peek into the amazing spaces in the nation’s other vibrant tech hubs of Austin, Boston, Chicago, Colorado, Los Angeles, NYC and Seattle.
+Here are some of our favorite spots from each city to give you a taste.

 Industry: Retail + Software